 This is an effective medication and available over-the-counter (Tylenol).
 In older people, the maximum dosage is lower than for younger people, and overdoses are not uncommon, resulting in liver damage.
-Follow your healthcare professional’s instructions carefully.
+Follow your healthcare provider’s instructions carefully.

 Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

-NSAIDS are used for pain relief and to reduce swelling and inflammation (some are by prescription only).
-NSAIDS include:
+NSAIDs are used for pain relief and to reduce swelling and inflammation (some are by prescription only).
+NSAIDs include:

 - Ibuprofen (Advil, Motrin, and others)

 - Ketoprofen (Orudis)

 NSAIDs can be used for a flare-up of osteoarthritis, but they should be used at the lowest effective dose and for as brief a time as possible.
 Although these medicines can be very helpful, they can have serious side effects that are more common as you get older.

 If you are taking aspirin or an NSAID type of pain medication, make sure to follow your healthcare provider’s instructions exactly.

 Your provider should monitor you carefully for any signs of bleeding or kidney abnormalities.
 Use buffered aspirin, and take it with food.
 If you have a history of ulcers or need this medication for more than a few days, discuss with your provider whether you also need another medication to protect your stomach.

 Opioids are prescription drugs that contain controlled substances like codeine, hydrocodone, or morphine.
 There is a danger of addiction with these medications, so they are usually prescribed very carefully, and using the lowest effective dose you can get by with.